 - ⅛ tsp freshly ground black pepper

-- ¼ tsp kosher salt (Diamond Crystal; use half for table salt)
+- ¼ tsp Diamond Crystal kosher salt

-- 1 tsp roasted sesame oil
+- 1 tsp toasted sesame oil

-- water (for boiling noodles)
+- water (for boiling the noodles)

 - 2 servings fresh ramen noodles (10-12 oz or 283-340 g fresh noodles)

-Chicken Stock (3⅓ cup or 800 ml) (See Notes for homemade stock)
+For the Chicken Stock (3⅓ cups or 800 ml) (see Notes for homemade stock)

-- 4 tsp Chuka Dashi (Chinese seasoning) (For my homemade recipe, please click here.
-Please read the blog post about Asian chicken stock vs. western chicken stock.
-It's recommended to use Asian chicken stock for this recipe.)
+- 4 tsp Chuka Dashi (Chinese seasoning) (for my homemade recipe, please click here; please read the blog post about Asian chicken stock vs. Western chicken stock; it‘s recommended to use Asian chicken stock for this recipe)

-- 3 ⅓ cups water
+- 3⅓ cups water (hot)

 Instructions